stephlaurrain/crvoapi/README.md

 Django Rest Api for Crvo to web

-## Installation
+### Installation

 Please get https://github.com/stephlaurrain/pylibs
-The files must be in the 'utils' folder.
+The files must be inside the 'utils' folder.

 ### Install dependencies